 - Add a welcome section to your doc at the very top

-Give your doc a 'Welcome' section at the very top, with a helpful emoji 👈 or two 👉👈 making clear they should begin here.
+Give your doc a 'Welcome' section at the very top to help your team get oriented.
 Include a few elements:

 - Purpose of the doc - what project or goal are you tracking

 - Team - who created it (you!), and who are the key participants

 - Table of contents - a list of the key sections in the doc, with hyperlinks to each one

 A cluttered section list can confuse new doc users, so organize yours like you'd tidy your place before a houseguest arrives.
 Include folders by team, with sections underneath.
 Delete old or outdated sections entirely, or move them to an 'Archive' folder at the bottom.
 Keep your 'big' data tables in an 'Admin' folder, and only create shorter, streamlined views further 'up' the list.